-Packet error rate waterfall and frequency offset tolerance curves are provided in the following two figures for the 4.8 and 19.2 kbps PHYs in the 434 and 915 MHz bands.
+As a reference, packet error rate-based waterfall and frequency offset tolerance curves are provided in the following two figures for the 4.8 and 19.2 kbps PHYs in the 490 and 915 MHz bands.

 Figure 4-1.
 LR PHY Packet Error Rate (PER) Waterfall Curves